agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 The best way to address point (1) is to upgrade to as recent a version of Pyodide available via `jupyterlite-pyodide-kernel` as possible, and upgrade the version of the relevant Core Project(s), or assist the Pyodide maintainers in doing so, so that Pyodide releases can include as up-to-date package versions as possible.

-To address point (2), nightly Pyodide wheels for various packages are now being uploaded on [the Scientific Python Nightly Wheels channel on Anaconda.org](https://anaconda.org/scientific-python-nightly-wheels) and can be installed with [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime).
+To address point (2), nightly Pyodide wheels for various packages are now being uploaded on [the Scientific Python Nightly Wheels channel on Anaconda.org](https://anaconda.org/scientific-python-nightly-wheels).
+They can be installed with [`piplite`](https://jupyterlite.readthedocs.io/en/stable/howto/pyodide/packages.html#installing-packages-at-runtime).
 See ["SPEC 4 — Using and Creating Nightly Wheels"](../spec-0004/) for more.

 <!-- even though wheels are being uploaded and are being used for scikit-learn, there's no “nice” way to use them yet: see https://github.com/jupyterlite/pyodide-kernel/pull/158 and https://github.com/jupyterlite/pyodide-kernel/issues/166 -->